Harrison Biggins

-Harrison Biggins (born 15 March 1996) is an English professional footballer who plays as a midfielder for club Shrewsbury Town.
+Harrison Biggins (born 15 March 1996) is an English professional footballer who plays as a midfielder for club Newport County.

 Personal life

 He is the son of former Stoke City footballer Wayne Biggins.
 Harrison and his parents all had COVID-19 during the COVID-19 pandemic.

 Career

+Fleetwood Town

 Born in Sheffield, Biggins played youth football with Barnsley.
-He moved from Stocksbridge Park Steels to Fleetwood Town in July 2017.
-He made his senior debut for the club on 8 November 2017, in an EFL Trophy match against Carlisle United.
+He moved from Stocksbridge Park Steels to EFL League One club Fleetwood Town in July 2017.
+He made his senior debut for Fleetwood on 8 November 2017, in an EFL Trophy match against Carlisle United.

 On 28 August 2020, Biggins joined League Two side Barrow on a season-long loan.
 He was recalled by Fleetwood on 1 February 2021.
 At the end of the 2020–21 season, a contract extension clause was activated.
 On 5 May 2022 it was announced that Biggins would be released from the club at the end of his contract.

+Doncaster Rovers

 On 19 May 2022, it was announced that Biggins would sign for League Two side Doncaster Rovers on 1 July 2022.